leodolago/ignite-timer/readme.md

 ## Overview

 Ignite timer is a web app for tracking task times.
 Developed with React and Typescript.

-Used hooks:
+Used Hooks:
 - useState
 - useEffect
+- useContext
 - useReducer

 packages:
 - immer
 - date-fns

 It was developed as part of the Rocketseat Full-stack MBA. (https://www.rocketseat.com.br/mba)

 ## Layout

 You can access the project [Ignite timer](https://leodolago.github.io).

-The layout is available on [Figma](https://www.figma.com/community/file/1127351821076435124).
+Layout is available on [Figma](https://www.figma.com/community/file/1127351821076435124).

 ## License